kingslay/KSPlayer/.github/ISSUE_TEMPLATE/bug_report.md

  - Version [e.g. 22]

 **Additional context**
-Add any other context about the problem here. or Using FFmpeg to extract problematic video segments and upload them to GitHub.
+Add any other context about the problem here. or Using FFmpeg to extract problematic video segments and upload them to GitHub.(ffmpeg -i http://xxx.com/123.mkv -map 0 -c copy -ss 00:00:50 -to 00:04:10 1.mkv)
 <!--
 If you want your raised issues to be addressed more promptly, you might consider making a donation.
 -->